 A private night tour is a truly magical experience and introduces you to the night-time world of Sanctuary Mountain’s ancient forest.
 Departing at dusk, you will marvel at the twinkling lights of glowworms, discover by torchlight the wētā who venture out at night in search of food and listen for the calls of spotted brown kiwi and ruru.

 Find out more about guided tours HERE

 Grab a Sanctuary Explorer pass and explore over 5km of walking tracks in our Te Tui a Tane (Southern Enclosure) at your own pace.
 The tracks are ideal for those who love walking in nature, watching birds, and identifying the many species which call Maungatautari home.
 Check for guests in the wētā motels, spend time in the clearing where kākā often visit, or take an optional walk up the viewing tower, offering a unique perspective from within the forest canopy.

 Sanctuary Mountain is a not-for-profit charity.
 By visiting Sanctuary Mountain, you’re supporting the vital work of this world-class conservation project and contributing towards keeping this wildlife thriving for another generation.

 Sign up for the Department of Conservations Kiwi Guardians, an activity programme for kids to learn about nature and earn cool rewards and medals.

-The entrance is surrounded by private farmland, so please use the available track and keep to the path.
-The path to the northern enclosure is roughly 1.5km on mountain terrain and also includes some steep areas.
-Please be careful when venturing to this area.
+Sanctuary Mountain Maungatautari has been recognised as a public reserve since 1912.
+Located on the northern side of the Mountain on Hicks Road is the Northern Enclosure.
+This is a public reserve and is completely open to the public to enjoy year-round.
+The path to the northern enclosure is roughly 1.5km on mountain terrain and includes some steep areas.
+Please be careful when venturing into this area.

 The Wairere Traverse (Over The Mountain) Track is open from the northern side and takes approximately 5 hours to complete, north-to-south.